The Effects of Tablets on U.S. Content Consumption

 The survey included over 1,500 respondents in the US and UK who used at least one of the following devices: tablet, smartphone, laptop, desktop or e-reader.
 This report focuses mainly on US findings.

 The study highlights critical indicative trends impacting media companies across the newspaper, magazine, television, motion picture and music sectors.
-While there are other studies on respondent's digital engagement, FTI's study uniquely focuses on differences in consumption patterns between tablet and non-tablet users.
+While there are other studies on respondent's digital engagement, this FTI Consulting study uniquely focuses on differences in consumption patterns between tablet and non-tablet users.
 These findings point to several key considerations for the digital media strategies of content publishers and producers.

 The objective of this study is to provide an understanding of content consumption and differences between tablet and non-tablet users to that publishers and producers can develop successful digital media strategies for the years ahead.